 The good: your clients aren’t thrown off by a huge startup fee.
 With huge start-up fees, clients tend to associate bigger initial investments with a bigger risk of loss.
 This scares customers away many times.
 Meanwhile, if you divide the extra fees throughout a contract term, your clients experience a sense of less risk and more reward.
 After all, nobody likes large payments.

 The bad: Someone has to pay for these fees initially, and that someone is going to be you.
 This requires appropriate funding on your end, in addition to depending on the client to “pay you back” over the prorate term.
-If the client chooses to end the contract, you can either choose to charge that person for early termination (where the payment made will be applied to those initial startup fees), or you will take the loss – all dependent on your business choices.
+If the client chooses to end the contract, you can either choose to charge that person for early termination (where the payment made will be applied to those initial startup fees), or you will take the loss – all dependent on your business choices or you can lower your PPC consultant rates.

 Step 3: Pick Your Route